reyale/atr/README.md

 ##fixed_string

 `fixed_string<std::size_t>` is a templated fixed sized string class that allows you to specify its length.
-The string's data does not rest on the heap, allowing for (potentially) greated cache coherency.  `fixed_string<std::size_t>` is designed to be conforming to std::string so it can be wrapper in pstring_i.
+The string's data does not rest on the heap, allowing for (potentially) greated cache coherency.  `fixed_string<std::size_t>` is designed to be conforming to std::string so it can be wrapped in pstring_i.

 examples: